oltimaloku/GitHubMyFollowers/README.md

 An iOS app I built that allows you to track and favourite your GitHub followers.
 I built this app to learn the basics of UIKit.

 This project is an iOS app built with UIKit that fetches and displays GitHub followers using the GitHub API.
-It also allows users to favorite followers for easy access later.
+It supports search and it also allows users to favorite followers for easy access later.
 The app follows the MVC (Model-View-Controller) pattern to keep the code organized and maintainable.

 ### What I Learned